chubin/wttr.in/README.md

     $ curl wttr.in/Berlin?lang=de

-See [/:translation](http://wttr.in/:translation) to learn more about the translation process, to see the list of the supported languages, or to know how you can help to translate wttr.in in your language.
+See [/:translation](http://wttr.in/:translation) to learn more about the translation process, to see the list of supported languages and contributors, or to know how you can help to translate wttr.in in your language.

 ## Installation